1916 Massachusetts Aggies football team

 The 1916 Massachusetts Aggies football team represented Massachusetts Agricultural College in the 1916 college football season.
-The team was coached by George Melican and played its home games at Alumni Field in Amherst, Massachusetts.
-The 1916 season was Melican's only as head coach of the Aggies and the team's last season before disbanding during World War I. Massachusetts finished the season with a record of 2–4–2.
+The team was coached by George Melican and played its home games at Alumni Field in Amherst, Massachusetts.The 1916 season was Melican's only as head coach of the Aggies and the team's last season before disbanding during World War I. Massachusetts finished the season with a record of 2–4–2.

+Schedule

+Note: All scores/opponents sourced from Carlson 1988.